AgilTec/cadenero/README.md

 ### Rails::API

 **Cadenero** is a Rails::API Engine, Rails::API is a subset of a normal Rails application, created for applications that don't require all functionality that a complete Rails application provides.
 It is a bit more lightweight, and consequently a bit faster than a normal Rails application.
 The main example for its usage is in API applications only, where you usually don't need the entire Rails middleware stack nor template generation.
 Rails::API was created by Santiago Pastorino.
 We encourage you to read more about Rails::API here: https://github.com/rails-api/rails-api

+### Multitenancy with Rails And subscriptions too!
+Parts of the code of **Cadenero** has been based on the excellent work of [Ryan Bigg](https://github.com/radar) in his book ["Multitenancy with Rails And subscriptions too!"](https://leanpub.com/multi-tenancy-rails) but modified to be use en a RESTful API

 ### Maintainers